 |24 May 2021||17 June 2021 at 4pm UK time|

 |21 June 2021||15 July 2021 at 4pm UK time (TBC)|

 |19 July 2021||12 August 2021 at 4pm UK time (TBC)|

 Forthcoming course dates

 Our Short courses run monthly.
-You can book a place on the next available course or reserve your place on a future course.
+Use our secure 'MyTAP' booking system to book a place on the next available course or reserve your place on a future course.